Bond Minicar: Minicar Mark E (1956–1958)

 Announced on 31 October 1956 as a late addition to the 1957 range, the Mark E was radically different in design from any previous Minicar.

 A deliberate attempt to introduce "modern car lines", the Mark E introduced semi-monocoque construction, both to improve the resilience of the car and to allow full-height doors to be fitted on both sides.
 As announced, the prototype car was completely flat-sided and as with previous models used light alloy for all exterior panels.
 Beneath the skin, there were two main steel frames, one which made up the principal support for the floor, rear suspension and doors and a second which carried the steering assembly and engine.
 This second frame was described as "semi-floating" to allow the damping out of engine vibrations and to prevent fractures.
-Further strength was obtained by separating the bonnet from the front grill, allowing the grill frame to add rigidity to the front of the car.
+Further strength was obtained by separating the bonnet from the front grille, allowing the grille frame to add rigidity to the front of the car.
 Track and overall width of the car were the same as the Mark D, but the wheelbase was extended by 12 in.
 Though not appreciated at the time, this fundamentally affected the car's stability and made it liable to overturn.
 Weather protection was more sophisticated, the hood now including a front section that could be rolled back as a sunroof while the detachable side screens incorporate sliding windows.
 The seat was still a single bench, but the backrest was now split, one third allowing for adjustment to suit driver comfort, whilst the remainder hinged forward to allow access to the boot.
 Lighting was improved with larger headlamps, flashing indicators and rear number plate light.
 The fuel tank was increased in size to 3.25 impgal, but the car retained the Villiers 9E/3 engine with three-speed gearbox.
 Deliveries of the new car were expected to begin in May 1957.

 As things turned out, demand for the Mark D Minicar was such that a decision was made to delay the introduction of the Mark E until later.
 Despite one of the prototypes being used for an extensive European tour in the summer of 1957 by one magazine, it was not until other pre-production cars were tested by the factory immediately prior to full production that issues with the car's handling were revealed.